This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Write down the correct date, time, and location of your procedure.

 - Ask your caregiver if you need to stop using aspirin or any other prescribed or over-the-counter medicine before your procedure or surgery.

-- Your caregiver will ask about your health history.
+- Your healthcare provider will ask about your health history.
 He will ask you if you have bleeding problems now or have had them in the past.
 He will ask you if you take any medicines, including birth control pills.
-Tell your caregiver if you have an infection or disease in your vagina.
-Always tell your caregiver if you know or think you may be pregnant.
-Also tell your caregiver if you have ever given birth.
+Tell your healthcare provider if you have an infection or disease in your vagina.
+Always tell your healthcare provider if you know or think you may be pregnant.
+Also tell your healthcare provider if you have ever given birth.

-- Your caregiver may test your blood or urine to see if you are pregnant.
+- Your healthcare provider may test your blood or urine to see if you are pregnant.
 He also may check your blood for human papilloma virus (HPV) which may cause abnormal cells.
-Ask your caregiver for more information about tests that you may need.
+Ask your healthcare provider for more information about tests that you may need.
 Write down the date, time, and location of each test.

 The day of your procedure:

 - You or a close family member will be asked to sign a legal document called a consent form.
 It gives caregivers permission to do the procedure or surgery.
 It also explains the problems that may happen, and your choices.
 Make sure all your questions are answered before you sign this form.